thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 [Continuous Integration is a Team Practice]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}).
 We realise it as a team, not as individuals.
 Most of the time, practices are defined for individuals.
 When most team members apply them, the team does well.
 However, with Continuous Integration, most team members must implement other practices before the team can declare they practice Continuous Integration.

 Without Continuous Integration, our software is broken until somebody proves it works.
-With Continuous Integration, our software is proven to work with every new change - assuming we [have a decent set of comprehensive automated tests]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests) -, and we know the moment the software is broken.
+With Continuous Integration, our software is proven to work with every new change - assuming we [have a decent set of comprehensive automated tests]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests) -, and thus, we know the moment the software is broken.

 Following the principles of [*Work in Small Batches*](#work-in-small-batches) and [*Building Quality In*](#build-quality-in), we [push at least once a day]({% post_url 2024-09-16-the-practices-that-make-continuous-integration-push-every-day %}) into [*Mainline*](#mainline) (more is better).
 [Every commit triggers an automated build and execution of the automated tests]({% post_url 2024-10-15-the-practices-that-make-continuous-integration-trigger-the-build-on-every-push %}).
 When the build fails, [it gets fixed within ten minutes]({% post_url 2024-10-17-the-practices-that-make-continuous-integration-fix-a-broken-build-within-10-minutes %}).